 Q: What is SPARK?

-A: SPARK, the Larkspur-Corte Madera Schools Foundation, is a non-profit 501(c3) organization made up of parents, teachers, businesses, and active members of the community who, since 1980, have raised tens of millions of dollars to supplement our limited school budgets by helping to address the gap between what Larkspur-Corte Madera families wanted for their children and what state and local funding provided.
-SPARK raises over $1.5M per year for our three schools: Neil Cummins, Hall and The Cove through Annual Giving, business partnerships and fundraising events.
+A: SPARK, the Larkspur-Corte Madera Schools Foundation, is a non-profit 501(c)(3) education foundation.
+For more than 40 years, SPARK has raised tens of millions of dollars to supplement our limited school budgets by helping to address the gap between what Larkspur-Corte Madera families wanted for their children and what state and local funding provided.
+SPARK raises over $1.5M per year for three schools: Neil Cummins, Hall and The Cove through Annual Giving, business partnerships and fundraising events.
 Each of these is critical to providing the funding needed to keep vital programs offered through our schools.
 The dedication and hard work of our SPARK Board is what makes SPARK fundraising activities and community-building events possible.
 SPARK funding makes the difference between merely a solid education and an excellent one.

 Q: Why do our schools need money?
 Isn’t public school free?